Postal codes in Canada: Forward sortation areas

 A forward sortation area (FSA) is a geographical region in which all postal codes start with the same three characters.

-The first letter of an FSA code denotes a particular "postal district", which, outside Quebec and Ontario, corresponds to an entire province or territory (Note: Two territories in the case of Nunavut and Northwest Territories, where postal codes in both territories begin with X.).
+The first letter of an FSA code denotes a particular "postal district", which, outside Quebec and Ontario, corresponds to an entire province or territory.
 The large populations of both Quebec and Ontario cause both provinces to be subdivided, into three and five postal districts respectively, and each has at least one urban area so populous that it has a dedicated postal district (H for the Montreal region, and M for Toronto).
-On the other hand, the low populations in Nunavut and the Northwest Territories (NWT) mean that even though Nunavut separated from the Northwest Territories and became its own territory in 1999, the two continue to share a postal district.
+On the other hand, the low populations in Nunavut and the Northwest Territories (NWT) mean that even though Nunavut separated from the Northwest Territories and became its own territory in 1999, the two continue to share a postal district, X.

 The digit identifies the FSA as urban or rural.
 A zero indicates a wide-area rural region (or, in rare instances, a special-purpose code); all other digits indicate urban areas.

 The second letter represents a specific rural region, an entire medium-sized city, or a section of a major metropolitan area.
 In the extreme case, some FSAs in downtown Toronto, Montreal, and Vancouver are assigned to individual buildings.
-Rural FSAs also vary widely in population, with the Northwest Territories' X0G covering only the hamlet of Fort Liard, but adjoining X0E covering every other community in the territory except Yellowknife.
+Rural FSAs also vary widely in population and area, with the Northwest Territories' X0G covering only the hamlet of Fort Liard, but adjoining X0E covering every other community in the territory except Yellowknife.